hazbo/kubernetes-overview/README.md

 By default, this will create a 500GB disk.
 You can change this among various other settings by passing flags to that command.

-Within the scope of `containers` in either your Pod or ReplicationController file, you can add another section called `volumeMounts`.
+Within the scope of `containers` in either your pod or ReplicationController file, you can add another section called `volumeMounts`.
 Here, you are able to specify where inside your container you'd like to mount.